Ioan Sârca: Arrest, trial and imprisonment

 By the time he had killed Durgheu, Sârca was already sought after by authorities with the help of Pârvu, who had seen him in the company of the missing boy.
 He fled to Zalău, where he was initially arrested for theft, but quickly identified as a wanted fugitive by the Oradea police.
 He was quickly returned to Oradea, where he concocted a story that he had been paid to bring young children to the residence of a Jewish doctor, Gheorghe David, who allegedly then drew blood from the victims to be used for revitalizing Holocaust survivors returning home from their internment at the concentration camps.
 After it was confirmed by authorities that David, who worked for the local police department as part of the medical personnel, had nothing to do with the case, Sârca recanted the story and admitted to raping and killing at least a dozen boys over the last two years.

 Following a quick trial, Ioan Sârca was found guilty of all the murders and sentenced to two life imprisonment terms.
 While in prison, he underwent several psychiatric evaluations, the most notable of which occurred in 1948, conducted at the Hospital for Nervous Diseases by Dr. Vasile Ilea.
 In his report, Ilea concluded that his patient suffered from no mental abnormalities or diseases.
-This conclusion would later be disputed by another psychiatrist, who stated that Sârca was "an active homosexual, sadistic assassin, having preserved the memory both at the time of committing the crimes and in their preparation."
+This conclusion would later be disputed by another psychiatrist, who stated that Sârca was "an active homosexual, sadistic assassin, having preserved the memory both at the time of committing the crimes and in their preparation".
 Eventually, his two life sentences were reduced to 15 and 25 years, respectively, with Sârca demanding that they be merged in the hope that he could be released.
-This request was denied by the courts, after it was concluded that he still posed a threat to the general population after he attempted to rape and kill another prisoner.
+This request was denied by the courts after it was concluded that he still posed a threat to the general population after he attempted to rape and kill another prisoner.
 During his prison time, Sârca allegedly met another serial killer, Gheorghe Toma, to whom he claimed to be the king's driver.

 Death

 Despite repeated petitions for his release, Sârca remained imprisoned until his death in 1991, aged 80.
-He reportedly never showed guilt or remorse for any of his crimes.
+He reportedly never showed guilt for any of his crimes.
 According to several inmates at the penitentiary he was last housed in, Sârca may have been forcefully euthanized by a pair of doctors who had arrived on the date of his death, claiming that they wanted to treat him for several diseases.
 According to this theory, the reason for this was to have Sârca's brain sent for analysis in Bucharest, but these claims have never been confirmed.